Skip to content

 Exercise 4: Applying the LCAO model to a ring of 4 atoms

-1. Because the hoppings and on-site energies are the same for all atoms, there is nothing that breaks the symmetry so that we should expect that the probability to find the electron is the same for all atoms.
+1. Because the hoppings and on-site energies are the same for all atoms, there is nothing that breaks the symmetry, so we should expect the probability to find the electron to be the same for all atoms.

-2. Similarly, because there is nothing breaking the symmetry, there is no reason to expect that the phase difference between adjacent atoms could be different.
+2. Similarly, because nothing breaks the symmetry, there is no reason to expect that the phase difference between adjacent atoms could be different.

 \[ [\mathbf{v}_{-1}, \mathbf{v}_{0},\mathbf{v}_{1},\mathbf{v}_{2}]=\begin{pmatrix} 1 \\ -i \\ -1 \\ i \end{pmatrix}, \begin{pmatrix} 1 \\ 1 \\ 1 \\ 1 \end{pmatrix}, \begin{pmatrix} 1 \\ i \\ -1 \\ -i \end{pmatrix}, \begin{pmatrix} 1 \\ -1 \\ 1 \\ -1 \end{pmatrix}, \]